 If you want to buy gifts and or souvenirs for your family and friends back home then I would suggest you head on down to either the Chatuchak Weekend Market where you will find an enormous variety of arts and crafts and just about everything else in between.

-Another great place to shop till you drop for all kinds of Thai handicrafts is at Narayans Phand where you'll be able to purchase items such as traditional Thai dolls, Khon theatrical masks as well as lacquer-ware, silverware, brass statues and wood carvings, among other great merchandise.
-Whereas you can bargain at Chatuchak, you cannot do that at Narayans Phand.
+Another great place to shop till you drop for all kinds of Thai handicrafts is at Narayana Phand where you'll be able to purchase items such as traditional Thai dolls, Khon theatrical masks as well as lacquer ware, silverware, brass statues and wood carvings, among other great merchandise.
+Whereas you can bargain at Chatuchak, you cannot do that at Narayana Phand.

 Now is your chance.